santiagothorup/Lunar_Perception_Aware_Planning/README.md

 This repository contains the code for the Stanford NAV Lab's official solution for the 2025 [Lunar Autonomy Challenge](https://lunar-autonomy-challenge.jhuapl.edu/).

+## Structure

+Our main agent is located under `agents/nav_agent.py`.
+This class is the entry point for the autonomy stack and defines the `run_step` method which is called every step of the simulator.

 ## Setup

 Clone this repo inside the unzipped LunarAutonomyChallenge folder provided by the organizers which contains the simulator: